 Spider plants prefer to have their soil kept moist but not overly saturated.
 Be sure not to overwater your spider plant as it can quickly lead to root rot.
 Avoid letting this plant fully dry between waterings but do not water it everyday.
 Striking the right balance of keeping its soil moist consistently is key to keeping your plant thriving.

 These plants are also sensitive to excess fluoride and chlorine commonly found in tap water.
 Excess mineral salts can cause brown tips at the end of its leaves.
 Give your spider plant filtered water or rainwater if possible.
 Also make sure the water is room temperature to avoid harming your plant with water that is too cold or too hot.
+When watering into a pot without drainage holes, be sure to discard any excess watering sitting at the bottom of your pot to prevent root rot or pests.

 Spider plants thrive best when they are provided with the temperature and humidity levels that mimic their natural habitat.
 Don’t expose them to cooler temperatures below 13-26ºC (55-80ºF). and try to keep them away from any cold or hot drafts.
 To prevent brown leaf tips, try misting or using a humidifier in the room to increase the humidity for your plant.